steveklabnik/doxidize/docs/api/nested_module.md

-# `nested_module`
+# module `nested_module`

 An example of a module in another module

 Nothing super exciting!